 To succeed in implementing this use case, you need the following dependencies, resources, and information.

-The best person to implement this use case is a security analyst who is familiar with Microsoft Sysmon and Windows event logs.
+The best person to implement this use case is a security analyst or threat hunter who is familiar with Microsoft Sysmon and Windows event logs.
 This person might come from your team, a Splunk partner, or Splunk onDemand Services.

 Configuring an alert or monitoring a dashboard can take less than 10 minutes, but adjusting the alert thresholds to meet the needs of your organization can add time.